atn21/CMEECourseWork/Week1/README.md

 # Week 1 Coursework

 ## Content
 * code: contains the bash scripts of this week.
+Find detailed content list below.
 * data: contains the data for the scripts.
+Find detailed content list below.
 * results: contains the output of the scripts.
+Currently empty.
-* sandbox: contains miscellaneous files.
+* sandbox: contains miscellaneous files generated when testing the scripts.
+Nothing important.

-## List of scripts in code directory
+## Files in code directory
 ### 1. UnixPrac1

 .txt file containing bash commands to perform on .fasta files.